htovar03/Scaling-Applications-in-AWS/docs/_build/html/_sources/class1/module1/lab1.rst.txt

   - all of the terraform configuration files--a declarative, comprehensive representation of our entire application stack:
   - *main.tf* - Every terraform configuration has a main.tf.
 This contains all of the AWS specific (non-F5) environment configuration, including web instances
-  - *f5-cloudformation*.tf files - A terraform file that takes the officially supported CloudFormation template hosted at: https://s3.amazonaws.com/f5-cft/f5-existing-stack-bigiq-1nic-bigip.templat and stuffs all of the prerequisite parameters so we don't have to do it manually.
+  - *f5-cloudformation*.tf files - A terraform file that takes the officially supported CloudFormation template hosted in the official F5 github repo: https://github.com/F5Networks/f5-aws-cloudformation and stuffs all of the prerequisite parameters so we don't have to do it manually.
   - *outputs.tf* - Any variable in the outputs.tf file can be rendered to the console with 'terraform output' and is exposed to other command line tools.
   - *vars.tf* - Variables for terraform.
 - Handy utilities to help move the lab along with minimum fuss: *password-reset*.